Detecon

-Detecon International GmbH is a German company based in Cologne, specializing in management and technology consulting, and operating at the international level.
-As an independent company within the Deutsche Telekom group, Detecon acts as a consulting partner for the Advisory Services business division of the Telekom subsidiary T-Systems International GmbH.
+Detecon International GmbH is a German management and technology consulting company headquartered in Cologne.
+Established in 1977, it is part of the Deutsche Telekom Group and advises corporate and public sector organizations on digital transformation, IT and technology strategy, and telecommunications.Detecon also serves as a consulting partner for the Advisory Services division of Telekom subsidiary T-Systems International GmbH.